Bozeman's Ski Area Comparison: Bridger Bowl and Big Sky

 - Distance from Bozeman: 17 miles

-What Bridger Bowl lacks in high speed chairlifts, it more than makes up for in character.
+What Bridger Bowl lacks in high-speed chairlifts, it more than makes up for in character.
 Only 17 miles from Bozeman, Bridger is a non-profit ski area that is very family friendly while still offering some of the best terrain in North America.
 A locals’ favorite, Bridger can also be much more accessible to your everyday skier, not only because it’s so close to town.
 In fact, the area was recently included on the Wall Street Journal’s list of only four “World Class Ski Resorts That Don’t Cost A Fortune.”
 Improvements to its lift system in the last couple of years, the mountain spreads the crowd out across the upper mountain with a variety of terrain.
 Beginners will love the Alpine lift while Intermediates can find plenty of options on Pierre's Knob and Powder Park, and the Experts can push their abilities on the Bridger lift.
 Looking for more of an extreme experience, head to Schlasman’s lift or take a hike up to The Ridge.
 Both locations require an avalanche transceiver and should only be skied by experts.
 Bridger Bowl has a community atmosphere with many locals making the drive from Bozeman since it's only 17 miles away.